Gonsa02/IML/Work3/README.md

 ## Usage

-You can run the script from the command line, specifying the type of clustering experiment you wish to conduct.
+You can run the script from the command line to either execute clustering experiments or generate plots of the experiment results.

 ## Running Experiments

-The main command structure is as follows:
+To run a specific clustering experiment, use the `--experiment` option followed by the experiment type.

 ```bash
 python main.py --experiment <experiment_type>